Phnom Penh Guide

 What about the snatchers???

 Indeed, what about them.
-The growing menace, and maybe desperation caused when experiencing an unpleasant snatch.
-This has become all too common, and must be thwarted by the phone user.
+The growing menace and maybe desperation caused when experiencing an unpleasant snatch.
+This has become all too common and must be thwarted by the phone user.
 Of course, easier said than done.
 Tip: Keep your smartphone out of sight.
-Not, as we so often see, for example, motorcyclists riding one handed, with phone in the other.
+Not, as we so often see, for example, motorcyclists riding one-handed, with phone in the other.
 If motorcyclists are not distracted by other road users, they most probably will be by the person speaking to them on the phone.
 This is exactly what the snatchers are looking for, distraction.

 Whether you’re standing in a shop doorway, a busy market, waiting for a bus, crossing a road, or sitting on your motorbike, you’re vulnerable to the snatcher’s observations, and well-practiced maneuvers.
 Always be aware of your surroundings, and keep that phone out of sight.

 With thousands of phones regularly stolen, think ahead, and thoughtfully choose what to do, when you must use your smartphone.
-Be aware too, in the wrong hands, mobile phone data, may be far more valuable to criminals, than the phone itself.
+Be aware too, that in the wrong hands, mobile phone data, may be far more valuable to criminals, than the phone itself.

 Consequently, be wise before the event.